 When and where are rehearsals held?

 Most rehearsals are currently held in Bassingbourn Village College.
-Rehearsals are 7.45 - 9.45pm every Tuesday during term time.
+Rehearsals are 7.45 - 9.30pm every Tuesday during term time.
 We largely follow school terms, and this includes breaks from rehearsals at half term and in school holidays.
 We very much look forward to returning to rehearse in Royston Parish Church in Melbourn Street, Royston (next to Priory Gardens) when the church reopens after the restoration work.

 What is the register?

 Our part-reps bring a register to rehearsals each week and we ask each singer to mark their attendance in it.
 The register also gives precise dates for the rehearsals during that term.
 If you know in advance that you will be missing a particular rehearsal, we ask you to put 'A' (for absent) in the relevant column.
 There is also a column for you to show if you are planning to sing in the concert itself.

 What if I have to miss one or two rehearsals?

 We all know that practice is key to improvement and we ask that our singers commit to attending rehearsals whenever they can.
 We understand that some of our members work away sometimes, and some have other commitments that make attendance difficult from time to time.
 However, wherever possible, we ask you to give rehearsals priority as you plan your week.